MarriotZ/MarriotZ/docs/readme_en.md

 ## Hi Guys, Welcome to my GitHub 😊

-Currently I am mainly responsible for the back-end development

-I occasionally like to write some tech articles on my Blog and work on open source projects.
+I am studying at Trinity College Dublin now, and I like using my free time to write seome tech articles and publish them on my Blog

-## 🛠️ My Technology Stack
+## 🛠️ My Technical Stack

 ### 👨‍💻 Computer Languages